-To score your stress levels, simply select Yes or No for each of the events in the Statements column that have happened to you in the last year.
-Then click Calculate My Total.
+To score your stress levels, simply decide whether each of the events in the Statements column has happened to you in the last year, selecting Yes or No. Then click Calculate My Total.

 This scale must not be used in any way to cause harm to an individual's professional career.